sjdv1982/seamless/silk.md

 Default: True

 ### error_buffer (2)
-Error-buffer the data.
+UPDATE: this is too complicated.
+Use a fork instead. /UPDATE Error-buffer the data.
 Only works in plain form, disabled in binary form.
 Conversion to binary form will raise an exception if there is anything in the error buffer.